The original Shure SM7 was one of the best professional mics to hit the market.

 Simultaneously, you’re going to need a mic stand since the device doesn’t ship with one.
 In case you stream or podcast using a desktop setup, consider going with a high quality mounted boom arm.

-The best professionals who can use this mic are vocalists recording in a controlled, studio environment.
+The best professionals who can use the Shure SM7B are vocalists recording in a controlled, studio environment.
 What’s more; users can easily switch between the three frequency modes and get the exact effect they require.

 The answer to this question depends largely on your recording requirements and setup.
-If you’re a professional vocalist with a well-established recording studio, then it’s highly unlikely that you’d find a better mic than this.
+If you’re a professional vocalist with a well-established recording studio, then it’s highly unlikely that you’d find a better mic than the Shure SM7B.

 Overall, if you’re looking for a mic that’s sure to serve you for long, this is the one to go with.
 And in spite of a few flaws, we’re confident that you won’t opt for any other dynamic mic after using it for a while.